fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

 In this episode we will study linear regression with one categorical variable with more than two levels.
 We can explore the relationship between two variables ahead of fitting a model using the `ggplot2` package.

+## Exploring the relationship between a continuous variable and a multi-level categorical variable
 Let us take `Work` and `Age` as an example. `Work` describes whether someone is looking for work, not working or working.
 In the code below, we first subset our data for working age individuals using `filter()` and `between()`.
 We then initiate a plotting object using `ggplot()`, with the data passed on by the pipe.
 We select the variables of interest inside `aes()`.
 We then call for a violin plot using `geom_violin`.
 The shapes of the objects are representative of the distributions of `Age` in the three groups.
 We overlay the means and their 95% confidence intervals using `stat_summary()`.
 Finally, we change the x-axis label using `xlab()` and the x-axis ticks using `scale_x_discrete()`.
 This latter step ensures that the `NotWorking` data is labelled as `Not Working`, i.e. with a space.